Why did Thomas Edison and Bill Gates appear geniuses but many did not?

 Basically, the genius mind enjoys doing it, and is really interested in knowing more about something which anybody does intrinsically everyday.

-This happens because they make their choices from their values, those values are their intrinsic motivators.
+This happens because consistent great minds make their choices from their values, those values are their intrinsic motivators.

 It’s one thing to conceive of the light bulb or give people the right of freedom but it’s something else to make it happen.

-Genius is motivation and motivation is the energy to make a thing happen.
+Genius is motivation and motivation is the consistency to make a thing happen.

 Motivation in humans is derived from meaning and purpose as in Edison and Gandhi.